vga-256/tomo-rslight/INSTALL.md

 4. Compare upgrade config files in config dir /upgrade and change your exsiting config as necessary

-5. If upgrading from a version prior to 0.6.7 it is REQUIRED to run the provided script 'build-overview-db.php' at this point.
-Read the script for instructions.
+5. If your current version is pre-0.6.8, you must pull articles again from your upstream server to set up.
-NOTE: If upgrading and your spool dir does not include any files ending in .db3, you need to do this.
+Please post in a rocksolid.* group (rocksolid.nodes.help) and we can walk you through this.
+It's pretty simple.

 6. Enable cron job and check that everything works after it runs the first time